cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 ## Cryptographic Breakdown

-First, let's take a look at the ciphers involved in Cryptomator.
+First, let's take a look at the ciphers involved in Cryptomator:

 <figure class="text-center">
   <img class="inline-block rounded-sm" src="/img/blog/traditional-cipher-breakdown.svg" alt="Plot showing the growth of 2^n compared to n^2" />
   <figcaption>Cryptographic Breakdown of Cryptomator & Hub</figcaption>
 </figure>

+As you can see, we mostly rely on AES- and EC-based algorithms.
+These are considered traditional algorithms, so their security assumptions refer to a world of traditional (non-quantum) computers.
+The general idea is that computations are easy if you know the right key but practically impossible without.
+When I say "practically impossible" I mean on traditional computers, as the computations are just "too complex".

 ## A Few Words About Complexity